Central Illinois' On-Line Broadcast Museum

 Early Days of Television in Mid-Illinois

-This is a picture of my father installing a VHF television antenna on top of my grandparent's house in Taylorville, Illinois around 1951.
-The picture shows the antenna, based on the position of the house pointing to the southwest to receive the only TV signal available to them, that of Channel 5, KSD-TV.
+This is a picture of my father installing a VHF television antenna on top of my grandparent's house in Taylorville, Illinois, around 1951.
+The picture shows the antenna, based on the position of the house, pointing to the southwest to receive the only TV signal available to them, that of Channel 5, KSD-TV.

 Central Illinois Television pre-1953

-Local Television was non-existent before July 1953, and even then it was limited in reach.
+Local Television was non-existent before July 1953, and even then, it was limited in reach.
 Local UHF stations in the early years didn't reach out much beyond 20-30 miles from the transmitter point.
 VHF stations were a different matter.
-When WCIA went on the air local television became a reality.
-If a home TV set included a UHF tuner (at an extra cost) it would add the possibility of adding one or possibly two more stations, if it was lucky.
+When WCIA went on the air, local television became a reality.
+If a home TV set included a UHF tuner (at an extra cost), it would add the possibility of adding one or possibly two more stations if it was lucky.

 Central Illinois Television Mania

-If you had a television people would "pop in" to watch shows on many nights, especially when those "spectaculars" were shown and the popular shows of the era like "Milton Berle," "The Colgate Comedy Hour" and "The Toast of the Town, " not to mention the World Series and various boxing matches and wrestling matches.
+If you had a television, people would "pop in" to watch shows on many nights, especially when those "spectaculars" were shown and the popular shows of the era like "Milton Berle," "The Colgate Comedy Hour" and "The Toast of the Town, " not to mention the World Series and various boxing matches and wrestling matches.

-Many bars and taverns installed television which pretty much guaranteed a large number of viewers who would spend hours drinking before going home.
-People would gather at storefronts along Main Street if there was a television in the window.
+along Main Street if there were a television in the window.
 It's hard to imagine anything today which would get so much attention!

-Television dealers sprung up overnight, some were mom-and-pop neighborhood dealers in back rooms, garages, and small storefronts.
+garages, and small storefronts.
 Others were already major department stores.
 Television manufacturers set up franchises that would lock in certain brands to select dealers who also would provide service departments to maintain those fragile early televisions.

 (YouTube)